What is the Schwartz Fellows Program?

 - This should be a detailed statement of purpose regarding your post-baccalaureate year of service.
 Include a description of how the funding will support your travel and living expenses.

 - Résumé or CV

 - You may be asked to submit an official transcript if selected by the committee.

-- Two letters of recommendation (to be sent directly to Tam Rankin at firstname.lastname@example.org)
+- Two letters of recommendation (sent directly to Tam Rankin at firstname.lastname@example.org)